lee-alan/Whack-a-Mole-on-FPGA/README.md

 	http://dl.altera.com/17.0/?edition=lite.

 	This download includes Modelsim-Altera.
-	Downloading the combined version of the files is easier, but if you want to go the “Individual Files” route and you want to save some disk space, you can uncheck all the device families except Cyclone V; see image below:
+	Downloading the combined version of the files is easier, but if you want to go the “Individual Files” route and you want to save some disk space, you can uncheck all the device families except Cyclone V.

 ### Compiling and running the project on the FPGA: